eliofery/dicontainer/README.md

 DI container provides a seamless way to wire up your application's components, making it easy to manage dependencies and promote better code organization.

+This package expects a functions that returns a structure object or a pointer to a structure object.
+Optionally, the second return value must be an error.

 ## Installation

 ```bash